7 Parenting Principles for Preventing Tech Addiction

 What better way to limit screen time for children than to plan fun family activities that allow for zero time with tech devices.
 Getting together and having a planning meeting is a great way to collaborate with children, so they are doing activities that they are interested in.

 Fresh air fun can be the perfect antidote for a developing tech addiction.
 Hiking, swimming, bowling, and many other options for family fun exist that also serve to separate children from tech devices.
+You could also plan vacations together as a family.
+While on vacation, put a ban on all technology and device usage.
+That way you can get some quality bonding time.
 They will also have better attitudes about it if they helped decide on the activity.

 Lose The Phone